apptainer/singularity/INSTALL.md

 ```
 $ sudo yum groupinstall -y 'Development Tools' && \
   sudo yum install -y epel-release && \
-  sudo yum install -y golang openssl-devel libuuid-devel libseccomp-devel squashfs-tools
+  sudo yum install -y golang openssl-devel libuuid-devel \
+  libseccomp-devel squashfs-tools cryptsetup-bin
 ```

-On CentOS/RHEL 6 or less, you may skip `libseccomp-devel`.
+_NOTE:_ On CentOS/RHEL 6 or less, you may skip `libseccomp-devel`.
+Also, `cryptsetup-bin` is only necessary if you are using encrypted containers.

 ## Install Golang